AI Agency Tax Strategy: Deductions, Structure, and Planning Every Agency Owner Needs

 Business Use of Vehicle

 If you drive to client meetings, site visits, or business-related destinations, the business mileage is deductible.
-Track mileage consistently throughout the year using an app like MileIQ or a mileage log.
-The standard mileage rate changes annually — as of recent years it has been approximately 67 cents per mile.
-On 5,000 business miles per year, that is a $3,350 deduction.
+Track mileage consistently throughout the year using an app like MileIQ, Everlance, or Hurdlr.
+The standard mileage rate for 2025 is 70 cents per mile (check the current year rate with IRS.gov).
+On 5,000 business miles per year, that is a $3,500 deduction.
+On 10,000 miles — realistic if you do in-person client work — it is $7,000.

 Business Equipment and Technology Hardware

-Computers, monitors, tablets, phones (business use portion), webcams, microphones, and other equipment used for business are deductible.
-Section 179 expensing may allow you to deduct the full cost in the year of purchase rather than depreciating it over multiple years.
-Consult your tax professional for current limits and rules.
+Computers, monitors, tablets, phones (business use portion), webcams, microphones, ring lights for client calls, external hard drives, and other equipment used for business are deductible.
+Section 179 expensing allows you to deduct the full cost in the year of purchase rather than depreciating it over multiple years — up to $1,160,000 (2023 limit; check current limits) for qualifying property.

 Tax Savings Opportunities by Revenue Level (Estimates)